-In a corporation, for example, Delaware law requires certain terms be included in the corporation’s constituent documents, mandates certain provisions related to corporate governance, and limits (to some extent) the ability of parties to modify certain terms relating to voting or fiduciary obligations, among other things.
+In a corporation, for example, Delaware law requires certain terms be included in the corporation’s constituent documents, mandates certain provisions related to corporate governance, and limits (to some extent) the ability of parties to change certain terms relating to voting or fiduciary obligations, among other things.
 In an LLC, however, the members are free to organize the LLC in whatever manner they choose, with near-total freedom to define the relationship among the members and the terms governing the operation of the entity.

-For any questions regarding the service please call me at 800 345 2677 ext 6131.
+For any questions about the service please call 800 345 2677 ext 6911

 Next: Registered Series LLC vs Protected Series LLC